CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 2. Select **Switches with Most Sessions** from the filter above the table.

-    The table content is sorted by this characteristic, listing nodes running the most OSPF sessions at the top.
+    The table content sorts by this characteristic, listing nodes running the most OSPF sessions at the top.
 Scroll down to view those with the fewest sessions.

     {{<figure src="/images/netq/ntwk-svcs-all-ospf-large-summary-tab-300.png" width="500">}}